zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 ### Controlling the AJAX call with `supplyData`

-In the simple case, the `QueryCache` is sent a simple `sourceUri` attribute which it uses to form a request.
-This request is sent via a `GET`, with a default set of headers.
+In this case, the `QueryCache` is sent a `sourceUri` attribute which it uses to form a request.
+This request is sent by using  a `GET` method, with a default set of headers.
 In some cases, developers may wish to manually make the request.
 This can be useful for some scenarios, including the following.

 * The request needs to be a `POST` instead of `GET`
 * Custom HTTP headers should be sent with the request